adap/flower/doc/source/quickstart_scikitlearn.rst

 ---------------------------

 With both client and server ready, we can now run everything and see federated learning in action.
 Federated learning systems usually have a server and multiple clients.
-We therefore have to start the server first:
+We, therefore, have to start the server first:

 .. code-block:: shell